cap-js/docs/node.js/fiori.md

 :::warning
 Note that this feature creates additional entry points to your application.
 Custom handlers are triggered with delta payloads rather than the complete business object.

-Custom handlers need to take care that a draft entity doesn't exist, if a bound action/function is called on an active entity.
 :::

 ### Garbage Collection of Stale Drafts